Intermodal Surface Transportation Efficiency Act: Objective

+The act presented an overall intermodal approach to highway and transit funding with collaborative planning requirements, giving significant additional powers to metropolitan planning organizations (MPOs).

 ISTEA also provided funds for the conversion of dormant railroad corridors into rail trails; the first rail trail to be funded was the Cedar Lake Regional Rail Trail, in Minneapolis, Minnesota.

 High priority corridors

 Section 1105 of the act also defines a number of High Priority Corridors, to be part of the National Highway System.
 After various amendments in subsequent transportation bills and other legislation, this is a list of the corridors:

 High-speed rail corridors

 The legislation also called for the designation of up to five high-speed rail corridors.
 The options were studied for several months, and announced in October 1992.
 The first four were announced by United States Secretary of Transportation Andrew Card, while the last was announced by Federal Railroad Administration head Gil Carmichael.